award

 What types of damages can be claimed in a wrongful death lawsuit?

-Damages claimed in a wrongful death lawsuit can include medical expenses, funeral costs, lost income including potential earnings, and the loss of love, companionship, and support.
-A Beaumont wrongful death attorney can guide you through this process and assess the appropriate compensation for your specific situation.
+Damages claimed in a wrongful death lawsuit can include medical expenses, funeral costs, lost income, including potential earnings, and the loss of love, companionship, and support.
+A Beaumont wrongful death lawyer can guide you through this process and assess the appropriate compensation for your specific situation.

 How can an attorney help in dealing with a wrongful death due to medical malpractice?